Aadv1k/deimos/docs/affine-transformations/scaling.md

 }
 ```

-The logic is quite simple, as I said earlier, we loop through each pixel, and to extract the corresponding pixel within the full-size image we multiply the current cordinatees with the factor to give us values that roughly make up the image. the higher the factors, the more "gap" there will we when we are picking out pixels from thee original image, loosing more details as wee go.
+In the image scaling process, we iterate through each pixel of the smaller image.
+To extract the pixel value from the original image, we multiply the coordinates of the new image pixel by the scaling factor.
+This approach works because it essentially involves 'skipping' pixels in between, resulting in a shorter image at the expense of losing some details.
+If you think about it, a scaling factor of 2 means we are skipping every other pixel in the image.

 ## Result

 ```bash
 .\bin\deimos scale --sigma 2 .\data\img1.jpg .\docs\.gitbook\assets\scale-3.jpg
 ```

+> **NOTE:**
+> the `sigma` above is just the scaling factor

 <div>